- Email (UH Account)

 400 Maryland Avenue, SW

-Note: Submission of this FERPA nondisclosure of directory information request does not automatically remove students from the UH Directory of email addresses, which is accessible only to those with valid UH email accounts.
+Note: Submission of this FERPA nondisclosure of directory information request does not automatically remove students from the UH Online Directory of email addresses, which is accessible only to those with a valid UH email address.

 - Login to MyUH